lassiterdc/triton/doc/cmake_arguments.rst

 .. code-block:: bash

-  # for CUDA backend and the current OS
+  # for CUDA backend and the machine detected or the current OS
   cmake ${TRITON_HOME} -DBACKEND=CUDA

 The pre-defined names are derived from Kokkos-supported backends including: